hamomgs/digital-bank-api/README.md

 This project is under the license [MIT](https://github.com/hamomgs/digital-bank-api/blob/main/LICENCE).

-Coded with 🧡 by Hamom Silva 👋🏽 [Get in Touch!](https://www.linkedin.com/in/hamomgs/)
+Made with 🧡 by Hamom Silva 👋🏽 [Get in Touch!](https://www.linkedin.com/in/hamomgs/)